 A GeoGig repository can contain the following elements:

 - Commits.
 A commit is generated each time some data is written (“committed”) from the staging area into the repository database.
 A commit points to the data after that commit (in other words, it points to a tree under which the data is found), so it represents a given snapshot of the data.
-You can return to how your data was at a certain point by viewing the data at its corresponding commit.
+You can return to how your data was at a certain point in time by viewing the data at its corresponding commit.

 509a481257c5791f50f5a35087e432247f9dc8b7 is a valid ID.
 All IDs are unique.